Allison Miner: Death and legacy

-In December 1995, Miner succumbed to complications from Multiple myeloma, at age 46.
+In December 1995, Miner succumbed to complications from multiple myeloma, at age 46.
 Her memorial service and traditional New Orleans jazz funeral were held at City Park and attended by hundreds of people, including many notable musicians from the city such as Kermit Ruffins, the Rebirth Brass Band and the Zion Harmonizers.

-Amy Nesbitt created a documentary about Allison based on interviews during the final two years of her life, Reverence: A Tribute To Allison Miner.
-The project won the New Orleans Film and Video Society Award for Best Short and was produced through the nonprofit Video Veracity which has facilitated dozens of other New Orleans-focused documentaries.
-Dozens of interviews of crew members who built the festival and local luminaries as well as footage of Allison's memorial ceremony have been gifted by the filmmaker for educational purposes to the New Orleans Jazz and Heritage Festival Foundation Archive, which Miner created for the foundation.
+Amy Nesbitt created a documentary about Miner based on interviews during the final two years of her life, Reverence: A Tribute To Allison Miner'.
+The project won the New Orleans Film Festival award for Best Short 1996.
+The film was produced through the nonprofit Video Veracity which continues to facilitate dozens of other New Orleans-focused documentaries and independent films today.
+Dozens of interviews of crew members who built the festival and local luminaries as well as footage of Miner's memorial ceremony have been gifted by the filmmaker for educational purposes to the New Orleans Jazz and Heritage Festival Foundation Archive, which Miner created for the foundation.

-The Heritage Stage at The New Orleans Jazz and Heritage Festival grounds was renamed in her memory as the Allison Miner Music Heritage Stage.
-After Hurricane Katrina, the stage was temporarily merged with the Lagniappe Stage which is housed in the Grandstand, and in 2009 it was reinstated as a full stage.
+The Heritage Stage at the New Orleans Jazz and Heritage Festival grounds was renamed the Allison Miner Music Heritage Stage.
+After Hurricane Katrina, the stage was temporarily merged with the Lagniappe Stage which is housed in the grandstand, and in 2009 it was reinstated as a full stage.

-In 1997 her book Jazz Fest Memories was published posthumously by Pelican Publishing Company.
-The book contains photographs by her long time friend Michael P. Smith and descriptions and stories of the early days of the festival by Miner.
+Miner's 1997 book Jazz Fest Memories was published posthumously through Pelican Publishing Company.
+The book contains photographs by her longtime friend Michael P. Smith and descriptions and stories of the early days of the festival by Miner.

+The New Orleans Jazz and Heritage Foundation eventually established The Allison Miner Series as an initiative of the New Orleans Jazz & Heritage Foundation Archive to highlight research, scholarship, and projects that utilize the historic collection.
+As Allison Miner was a dedicated advocate for New Orleans music and culture, known for her significant contributions to the preservation and promotion of the city’s musical heritage.
+Her passion and commitment to supporting local musicians and cultural traditions have left a lasting impact on the community.
+The Allison Miner Lecture Series was created to underscore the work of recipients of the Jazz & Heritage Fellowship Research Grants.

 Personal life

 Miner is the first cousin five times removed to Sir Moses Montefiore on her father's side.
 Her uncle Frank Crowther was a speechwriter for Robert F. Kennedy in the 1960s and close personal friend to Norman Mailer.
 Her paternal grandfather Rodney Crowther was the chief war correspondent in Europe during World War II for The Baltimore Sun.
-She is survived by her two sons, Jonathan and Rashi Kaslow.
+She is survived by her two sons, Jonathan Kaslow and Rashi Montefiore Kaslow.